battaglr/griss-cells/readme.md

 ## Overview

-Extends [Griss](https://github.com/battaglr/griss/) by adding a set of cell classes based on fractions —from halves to sixths— and 3 different breakpoints.
+Extends [Griss](https://github.com/battaglr/griss/) by adding a set of cell classes based on fractions —from halves to sixths— with three available breakpoints to adjust the size at different screen widths.

 Key features: